Street party insurance

 Buying insurance or not

-But, some councils REQUIRE it as a condition for giving you a Temporary Road Closure / Regulation Order, in which case you have no choice.
-It costs about £50+ for example from the company below, to cover £5m liability cover of the ‘organisers’.
-Arguing with councils against this can be done but would take time.
+But some councils REQUIRE it as a condition for giving you a Temporary Road Closure / Traffic Regulation Order, in which case you have no choice.
+It costs about £50+ for example from the company below to cover £5m liability cover of the ‘organisers’.
+Arguing with councils against this is not easy and would take time.

-Some companies advertise lower prices which may be only for £1m cover which most councils will not accept.
+Some insurance companies advertise lower prices which may be only for £1m or £2m cover which most councils will not accept anyway.

-Any person buying the insurance does so on behalf of the street, and is not personally liable or responsible for the event as you cannot control what your neighbours do.
+Any person buying the insurance as the ‘proposer’ or ‘applicant’ does so on behalf of the street, and is not personally liable or responsible for the event as you cannot control what your neighbours do.
 So when applying some people have chosen to say that they are applying ‘as an individual’ and can meet the insurer’s conditions.
 But the ‘Insured’ could be described something like YOUR ROAD Street Party, or whatever is your case.

 If your Council only RECOMMENDS insurance you may choose to not buy it.